 As we all know London doesn’t always have the best weather, which is why I’d also recommend reading this guide to what to do in London when it rains.

 The market’s been happening, on and off and in various guises, since 1869 and for the past half-century traders have regularly been selling seasonal flowers and plants at bargain prices.
-In recent years, as the nearby Brick Lane has gained increasing Sunday flea market stalls, Columbia Road market has become a hot tourist attraction with millions visiting every year.
+Over the past decade, as the nearby Shoreditch and Brick Lane areas of London became more popular tourists have flocked to this London flower market.
+There are many Sunday flea market stalls nearby, and Columbia Road market has become a well-known tourist attraction with millions visiting every year.

 For a bargain, visit when the market is winding down (around 2-3pm) because that’s when the traders reduce their prices to shift the remaining stock.